json-schema-org/json-schema-spec/PROCESS.md

 `STAGE-2` features can only be promoted to stable as part of a release.

 **Promotion to Stable Checklist:**
-[] The vast majority of actively maintained implementations support the feature
+[] The active specification contributors determined that the vast majority of actively maintained implementations support the feature.

 ### Stable
 Any part of the specification that doesn't have stability flag or has a year